 The two Affiliate Representatives on the Action Board shall be ex officio voting members of the CoA.

+The Affiliate Representative to the Caucus Collaborative, appointed by the CoA for a two-year term, is a CoA ex-officio member without a vote.

 The CoA shall meet once a year in conjunction with the annual meeting of the APHA.
 The CoA shall also convene a midyear meeting.